Angular-Dynamic-Hooks/ngx-dynamic-hooks/docs/documentation/v2/parsers.md

 How your hook looks like and how you find these indexes is completely up to you.
 You may look for them using Regex patterns or any other parsing method.
 Though, as a word of warning, do not try to parse enclosing hooks with Regex alone. <a href="https://stackoverflow.com/questions/1732348/regex-match-open-tags-except-xhtml-self-contained-tags/1732454#1732454" target="_blank">It is a road that leads to madness</a>.

-To make your life easier, you can just use the `HookFinder` service that comes with this library (which the `SelectorHookParser` uses internally as well).
+To make your life easier, you can just use the <a href="https://github.com/MTobisch/ngx-dynamic-hooks/blob/9b31ba5872a057c33a5464f638ac234fd6144963/projects/ngx-dynamic-hooks/src/lib/utils/hookFinder.ts" target="_blank">`HookFinder`</a> service that comes with this library (which the `SelectorHookParser` uses internally as well).
 Its easy-to-use and safely finds both standalone and enclosing patterns in a string.
 You can see it in action [in the examples below]({{ "documentation/v2/parsers#example-1-emoji-parser-standalone" | relative_url }}).

-### `loadComponent()`
+### loadComponent()
-Is given the (unique) id of this hook, the `HookValue` (the hook as it appears in the text), the context object as well as all child nodes of the hook as parameters.
-It is expected to return a `HookComponentData` object, which tells the library how to create the component for this hook:
+Is given the (unique) id of this hook, the <a href="https://github.com/MTobisch/ngx-dynamic-hooks/blob/9b31ba5872a057c33a5464f638ac234fd6144963/projects/ngx-dynamic-hooks/src/lib/interfacesPublic.ts#L106" target="_blank">`HookValue`</a> (the hook as it appears in the text), the context object as well as all child nodes of the hook as parameters.
+It is expected to return a <a href="https://github.com/MTobisch/ngx-dynamic-hooks/blob/9b31ba5872a057c33a5464f638ac234fd6144963/projects/ngx-dynamic-hooks/src/lib/interfacesPublic.ts#L114" target="_blank">`HookComponentData`</a> object, which tells the library how to create the component for this hook:

 ```ts
 interface HookComponentData {